cynthiateeters/about-me-2/instructions.md

 1. Download the clone of your completed Project 1 repo.
 2. Copy your P1 files into this repo.
 3. Commit your repo and `push` it to GitHub.
 4. Add a semantic HTML footer (with class footer) element to your HTML code.
 See the header element that is already there for an example.
+The footer has to go in the correct spot in the index.html file.

 `<footer class="footer"> footer stuff goes here </footer>`